 His fine art pieces are known for their complex production techniques which blur the lines between photography, illustration, and film making, often making use of multiple cameras, lenses, lighting effects, and mediums.
 He has written a large library of custom software for the digital development and rendering of his other-worldly works.

-He is also a data scientist and the creator of the NestStory (TM) software used by federal, state, and private organizations across the U.S. to manage and perform analysis on nesting bird populations.
+He is also a data scientist and the creator of the NestStory software used by federal, state, and private organizations across the U.S. to collect, manage, and perform analysis on nesting bird populations.
 He is a founding board member of The Little Egg Foundation; a 501c non-profit dedicated to using technology, data science, and educational outreach to help the conservation of endangered coastal habitats and wildlife.